$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Acknowledgements

-{\em Acknowledgments} -- We thank Yuan Wan, Pan Zhang, Kun Chen, and Xinguo Ren for useful discussions.
-This project is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB30000000 and National Natural Science Foundation of China under Grant No. 11774398 and T2121001.
+We thank Yuan Wan, Pan Zhang, Kun Chen, Xinguo Ren, and Giuseppe Carleo for useful discussions.
+This project is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB30000000 and National Natural Science Foundation of China under Grant Nos.
+92270107, 12188101, T2225018, and T2121001.